xyzhanjiang/assets/README.md

 jQuery Plugins:

-* [jQuery Validation Plugin](http://jqueryvalidation.org) Form validation with jQuery.
+* [jQuery Validation Plugin](http://jqueryvalidation.org) Form validation with jQuery, `$ npm install --save jquery-validation@1.14.0`
-* [noty](http://ned.im/noty) is a jQuery notification plugin that makes it easy to create alert - success - error - warning - information - confirmation messages as an alternative the standard alert dialog.
+* [noty](http://ned.im/noty) is a jQuery notification plugin that makes it easy to create alert - success - error - warning - information - confirmation messages as an alternative the standard alert dialog, `$ npm install --save noty`
 * [Timeago](http://timeago.yarp.com) is a jQuery plugin that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago").
 * [jQuery Mockjax](https://github.com/jakerella/jquery-mockjax) provides a simple and extremely flexible interface for mocking or simulating ajax requests and responses.